astral-sh/uv/docs/reference/cli.md

 Remove dependencies from the project (experimental).

 Dependencies are removed from the project's `pyproject.toml` file.

+If multiple entries exist for a given dependency, i.e., each with different markers, all of the entries will be removed.

 The lockfile and project environment will be updated to reflect the removed dependencies.
 To skip updating the lockfile, use `--frozen`.
 To skip updating the environment, use `--no-sync`.